SUGAR: A Sweeter Spot for Generative Unlearning of Many Identities

 \section{Acknowledgements}

-We acknowledge partial support from the National Security Agency under the Science of Security program, from the Defense Advanced Research Projects Agency under the CASTLE program, and from an Amazon Research Award.
+We acknowledge partial support from the National Security Agency under the Science of Security program, from the Defense Advanced Research Projects Agency under the CASTLE program, the Advanced Research Projects Agency for Health, and from an Amazon Research Award.
 The contents of this paper do not necessarily reflect the views of the US Government. {

 }